johnc1984/angular-feedback/README.md

 ## To Install and Use

-1 - Include the dependencies to you html
+1 - Include the dependencies to your html from the bower components
 		jQuery
 		html2canvas
 		Detect.js